 As many of our cats have come to us through unhappy or unsafe circumstances, we naturally want to make sure as far as possible that they are being rehomed to people and places where they will be happy and contented for the remainder of their lives.
-For that reason, we do insist on doing a home check before you meet the cat or cats you are interested in.
+For that reason, we do insist on doing a home check before you adopt the cat or cats you are interested in.
 However, it may be possible to view the cat you are interested in prior to a homecheck.

-At the moment our area of operation is mainly confined to around Tunbridge Wells, Tonbridge, Crowborough and Heathfield (and all villages in between).
+At the moment our area of operation is mainly confined to around Tunbridge Wells, Tonbridge, Wadhurst, Crowborough and Heathfield (and all villages in between).
 So those are the areas we can easily home check and support our cats in the settling in phase.

-All our cats are vet checked, fleaed, wormed, neutered if old enough, micro chipped and will have at least the first stage of the vaccination done.
+All our cats are vet checked, fleaed, wormed, neutered if old enough, microchipped and will have at least the first stage of the vaccination done.
 This all costs a lot so we do ask for a financial contribution towards this.
 Our current Adoption Fee is £55 per cat/kitten unless otherwise stated but if you can spare a little more, it will go to help bring in another cat off the street.

 Our helpers are all volunteers, giving of their spare time to rescue and rehabilitate our cats and kittens.
 All the money we raise therefore goes where it is needed - to help the animals.

 Please note that we do not have a sanctuary or centre.
 All our cats and kittens are fostered by volunteers either in their own homes or in purpose-built cattery pens in their gardens.
 So you need to make an appointment to view at a mutually convenient time.
 If we haven't homechecked you beforehand we do require some basic info, at the very least a full address and telephone number, preferably landline, as we will be sending you into someone's home.